adzerk/adzerk-decision-sdk-ruby/README.md

 ### Decision Explainer

-The Decision Explainer is a feature that returns information on a Decision API request explaining why each candidate ad was or was not chosen.
+The Decision Explainer returns information on a Decision API request explaining why each candidate ad was or was not chosen.

 ```ruby
 require "adzerk_decision_sdk"